 It says :

-why is there more poverty in Lebanon : because of the confessional system
+why is there more poverty in Lebanon : because of the confessional system why we still don't have electricity (yes why???) :

-(our whole government is based on religions. the president must be of one specified religion, the prime minister of another, the deputies etc... until the simplest employees that have a quota. we have 18 confessions, try to make the math)
+because of the confessional system (our whole government is based on religions. the president must be of one specified religion, the prime minister of another, the deputies etc... until the simplest employees that have a quota. we have 18 confessions, try to make the math)

 yes stupid system that fails every day since ever